 3D printing is a general term that is used more often.
-He finally describes some of the rapid prototyping technologies.
+Finally, he describes some of the rapid prototyping technologies for which there are various 3D printing processes.
 3D printing is the creation of real, three-dimensional components based on data sets.
 The model to be created is created as a 3D data set in any CAD program.
 Then all you have to do is press a button and the model becomes reality layer by layer.
-Through various post-treatments, the strength, the heat resistance and the appearance can be changed.
+Various post-treatments can change the strength, heat resistance and appearance.
 There is 3D printing with non-metallic or metallic materials.

 What is rapid prototyping?